We appreciate the trust you place in us when sharing your personal data. The security of that data is very important to us.

 • The right to data portability

-You may request your set of personal data be transferred to another controller or processor, provided in a commonly used and machine-readable format.
-This right is only available if the original processing was on the basis of consent, the processing is by automated means and if the processing is based on the fulfilment of a contractual obligation.
+You have the right to request your set of personal data be transferred to another Data Controller or Processor, provided in a commonly used and machine-readable format.
+This right only applies to data you have given us, the original processing was on the basis of consent/explicit consent/fulfilment of a contractual obligation and the processing is by automated means (is held electronically).

 • The right to object

-You have the right to object to our processing of your data where
+You have the right to object to our processing of your personal data where

-a) Processing is based on legitimate interest
+a) Processing is based on legitimate interest (including profiling);

-12. Automated decision-making
+12. Automated decision-making and Cookies

 15. Contact us